Summerhill School: Government inspections

-Summerhill has had a less-than-perfect relationship with the British government.
-Already in the 1950s a government inspection found the school's finances were shaky, the number of students too high, and the quality of teaching poor among the junior faculty.
-In spite of these criticisms however, the inspectors apparently found the school praiseworthy.
+Summerhill has had a tumultuous relationship with the British government.
+Already in the 1950s, a government inspection found the school's finances were shaky, the number of students too high, and the quality of teaching poor among the junior faculty.
+In spite of these criticisms, however, the inspectors apparently found the school praiseworthy.

 During the 1990s, the school was inspected nine times.
-It later emerged that this was because OFSTED (The "OFfice for STandards in EDucation") had placed Summerhill on a secret list of 61 independent schools marked as TBW (To Be Watched).
+It later emerged that this was because Ofsted had placed Summerhill on a secret list of 61 independent schools marked as TBW (to be watched).

-In March 1999, following a major inspection from OFSTED, the then Secretary of State for Education and Employment, David Blunkett, issued the school a notice of complaint, based on the school's policy of non-compulsory lessons.
+In March 1999, following a major inspection from Ofsted, the then Secretary of State for Education and Employment, David Blunkett, issued the school a notice of complaint, based on the school's policy of non-compulsory lessons.
 Failure to comply with such a notice within six months usually leads to closure; however, Summerhill chose to contest the notice in court.

 The case went before a special educational tribunal in March 2000, at which the school was represented by noted human rights lawyers Geoffrey Robertson QC and Mark Stephens.
 Four days into the hearing, the government's case collapsed and a settlement was agreed.
 The pupils attending the hearing on that day took over the courtroom and held a school meeting to debate whether to accept the settlement.
 They voted unanimously to do so.